Designing an effective Moodle Course

 - Run the Brickfield Accessibility+ Toolkit to find and fix common accessibility errors.

-Increase engagement in your Moodle course by creating quality interactions between students and the course interface, the instructor, other students and the course content.
+Design for engagement in your Moodle course by creating quality interactions between students and the course interface, the instructor, other students and the course content.
+Explore NC State’s enterprise instructional tools for ideas, and consider the examples listed below.

 What does a well-organized Moodle course look like?
 Take a look at these examples of real NC State courses to see how they effectively organize content and make it easy for students to find information.